-- Family and friends rarely have much capital.
+- Family and friends rarely have much capital

-- A business relationship with family or friends should never be taken lightly.
+- A business relationship with family or friends should never be taken lightly

 Venture capitalists take an equity position in the company to help it carry out a promising but higher risk project.
 This involves giving up some ownership or equity in your business to an external party.
 Venture capitalists also expect a healthy return on their investment, often generated when the business starts selling shares to the public.
 Be sure to look for investors who bring relevant experience and knowledge to your business.

-BDC has a Venture Capital team that supports leading-edge companies strategically positioned in a promising market.
+BDC has a venture capital team that supports leading-edge companies strategically positioned in a promising market.
 Like most other venture capital companies, it gets involved in start-ups with high-growth potential, preferring to focus on major interventions when a company needs a large amount of financing to get established in its market.

 Angels are generally wealthy individuals or retired company executives who invest directly in small firms owned by others.
 They are often leaders in their own field who not only contribute their experience and network of contacts but also their technical and/or management knowledge.
 Angels tend to finance the early stages of the business with investments in the order of $25,000 to $100,000.
 Institutional venture capitalists prefer larger investments, in the order of $1,000,000.

-In turn for risking their money, they reserve the right to supervise the company's management practices.
+In exchange for risking their money, they reserve the right to supervise the company's management practices.
 In concrete terms, this often involves a seat on the board of directors and an assurance of transparency.

-5. Business Incubators
+5. Business incubators

 Business incubators (or "accelerators") generally focus on the high-tech sector by providing support for new businesses in various stages of development.
 However, there are also local economic development incubators, which are focused on areas such as job creation, revitalization and hosting and sharing services.

-Commonly, incubators will invite future businesses and other fledgling companies to share their premises, as well as their administrative, logistical, and technical resources.
+Commonly, incubators will invite future businesses and other fledgling companies to share their premises, as well as their administrative, logistical and technical resources.
 For example, an incubator might share the use of its laboratories so that a new business can develop and test its products more cheaply before beginning production.

 Businesses that receive this kind of support often operate within state-of-the-art sectors such as biotechnology, information technology, multimedia, or industrial technology.
-Businesses that were supported by an incubator have a better success rate over 5 years.

-6. Grants and subsidies
+6. Government grants and subsidies

 Getting grants can be tough.
 There may be strong competition and the criteria for awards are often stringent.
-Generally, most grants require you to match the funds you are being rewarded and this amount varies greatly, depending on the granter.
+Generally, most grants require you to match the funds you are being given and this amount varies greatly, depending on the granter.
 For example, a research grant may require you to find only 40% of the total cost.

 Generally, you will need to provide:

-- a detailed project description, including location
+- A detailed project description

-- an explanation of the benefits of your project
+- An explanation of the benefits of your project

-- a detailed work plan with full costs
+- A detailed work plan with full costs

-- details of relevant experience and background on key managers
+- Details of relevant experience and background on key managers

-- completed application forms when appropriate
+- Completed application forms when appropriate

 Most reviewers will assess your proposal based on the following criteria: